CSC207-2022F-UofT/course-project-team-java-help/README.md

 All tests in this project involving the database should use `assumeTrue` to verify the database is accessible before beginning to execute.
 If it is not, the test will terminate immediately.
 Furthermore, any tests that create resources in the database, should clean up these resources in a finally block.
 This way, even if the test fails, the resources will still be cleaned up, and will not be left in the database (potentially to mess with future runs).

+When inspecting test coverage, it is important to note that some tests only invoke methods and classes indirectly.
+For instance, if you were to examine the test coverage of any `Handler` class, it would come back as 0%.
+In reality, the handlers are each tested extensively.
+The reason they are reported as having no coverage, is because the test suite invokes the handlers over the network, just as any consumer of our API would.
+As a result, the tests of the handlers are not aware that the handlers are running.
+These tests are done with the RESTAssured library.